HugoPodworski/first-pipecat-agent/README.md

 ## Troubleshooting

-- **Call doesn't connect**: Verify your ngrok URL is correctly set in both Twilio webhook and `streams.xml`
+- **Call doesn't connect**: Verify your ngrok URL is correctly set in the Twilio webhook
 - **No audio or bot doesn't respond**: Check that all API keys are correctly set in your `.env` file
 - **Webhook errors**: Ensure your server is running and ngrok tunnel is active before making calls
-- **ngrok tunnel issues**: Free ngrok URLs change each restart - remember to update both Twilio and `streams.xml`
+- **ngrok tunnel issues**: Free ngrok URLs change each restart - remember to update Twilio

 ## Understanding the Call Flow